josephmontes/VAA/README.md

       - Note that in 2019 it was working in the top-middle part of the zone, in 2021 and 2022 it was working lower in the zone on the arm side of the plate, and in 2023 he is throwing it more middle-middle
         - In 2023, he is not throwing his Slider at the same rate that he was in 2021 and 2022 (24% -> 14%) and he is throwing his Curveball more (14% -> 19%) and Changeup more (7% -> 20%)
-        - This could explain the notable change in 4-Seam Fastball location from year to year, since he gets his 4-Seam Fastball to work by playing off of these pitches
+        - This could help explain the notable change in 4-Seam Fastball location from year to year, since he gets his 4-Seam Fastball to work by playing off of these pitches

   - In 2023, the usage rate of his 4-Seam Fastball is under 50% for the first time since his Cy Young season in 2018 (according to Baseball Savant)
     - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023 despite not having an overly effective 4-Seam Fastball, as he is currently an NL Cy Young front-runner